mlatcl/mlatcl.github.io/_availableprojects/rl-optimisation-benchmarks.md

 ---
 month: 0
 layout: project-to-supervise
+title: Optimisation Benchmarks for Online RL
-running: true
+running: false
 categories:
   - prtii
   - prtiii
   - mphil
-supervisors:
-  - pierre-thodoroff
-  - christian-cabrera
-  - neil-d-lawrence
-projects:
-  - autoai
-student_learn: You will learn about optimisation problems (i.e., resource allocation)  and how they computationally represent real-world problems.
-You will also learn about the traditional and RL algorithms that solve these problems.
-published: 2021-07-05
-title: Optimisation Benchmarks for Online RL
 overview: "Reinforcement Learning algorithms have been applied in different domains.
 Now there is a growing interest in applying RL algorithms to optimisation problems.
 Such algorithms are a better alternative to produce